EJOOSTEROP/mimodast/readme.md

     - [ ] Nested Feature
 -->

-See the [open issues](https://github.com/EJOOSTEROP/mimodast/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/EJOOSTEROP/mimodast/issues) for a full list of proposed features and known issues.

-Observed issues:
-[ ] Clashing DuckDB database access when viewing data in Superset while ELT pipeline is running (or vice versa).
-Workaround: wait for ELT to complete.
-This should be a fixable issue (though I don't know how at the moment.)
-[ ] Superset dashboard cannot currently refresh all elements in a dashboard at once (an error shows for the unsuccessful grahps).
-Workaround: manually refresh each graph using Superset UI.
-This should be fixable in the same way as the prior issue.
-[ ] Logging into Superset and Airflow simutaneously seems to encounter problems.
-Workaround: close the browser tab with the 'other' app, open a new clean tab to log into the desired app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing